-More types of uncertainty can be combined to described an uncertain event log.
-For example, an event log with strong uncertainty on events, activities and timestamps would be an $[E, A, T]{\mathbb{S}}$ -type log.
-An uncertain log can also be characterized by different types of uncertainty on different attributes: a log with strong uncertainty on events and weak uncertainty on activities is a $[E]{\mathbb{S}}[A]{\mathbb{W}}$ -type log.
+More types of uncertainty can be combined to describe an uncertain event log.
+For example, an event log with strong uncertainty on events, activities and timestamps would be an $[E, A, T]S$ -type log.
+An uncertain log can also be characterized by different types of uncertainty on different attributes: a log with strong uncertainty on events and weak uncertainty on activities is a $[E]S[A]W$ -type log.